Ranking #1 during a rebuilding year: coaching UCLA mock trial

 November: Structure

-For example, Lydia, who would later move from a JV squad to A-team closing attorney, reached out asking for critique on her technique.
+Lydia, who would later move from JV to A-team closer, reached out early asking for critique on her technique.

-We talked about tempo and punchiness using Eminem’s “Killshot” as a model.
-(Definitely NSFW.)
+We talked tempo and punchiness using Eminem’s “Killshot” as a model.
+Definitely NSFW.
+But useful for learning how sharp rhythm and controlled aggression land.

 Too often, mock trial competitors fall back on classic forms of witness control (“Was that a yes to my question?”).
 I taught contestants to use more blunt, real-world controls.
 If a witness pretends not to understand what you’re talking about as you reference language from their witness statement, cut to the chase (“It’s not what I could say—you would say that.
 You DID say that!”).